A Systematic Review of Robustness in Deep Learning for Computer Vision: Mind the gap?: Background and Definitions

-We consider non-adversarial robustness as dealing with a model's behavior on altered/transformed images which correspond to samples from the unaltered distribution where values for $E, S, R$ are low-probability.
-For instance, values $e_{corrupt}$ of the environmental nuisance factors $E_A$ such that $p(E_A = e_{corrupt}) < \delta$ for a small $\delta$ where an example of such a value of $e_{corrupt}$ would be a rare weather event.
+We consider non-adversarial robustness as dealing with a model's behavior on altered/transformed images corresponding to samples from the underlying distribution of the DGP where values for environmental, sensor, or rendering conditions (i.e., $E, S, R$) are low-probability.
+For instance, values $e_{corrupt}$ of the environmental nuisance factors $E_A$ such that $p(E_A = e_{corrupt}) < \delta$ for a small $\delta$ representing the ``tail'' of the marginal $p(E_A)$ where an example of such a value of $e_{corrupt}$ might correspond to a rare weather event or lighting condition.
 Since the variables $\{E_A,E_D,C,S\}$ capture high-level properties/measurements/configurations of the real world, this long-tail interpretation is consistent with the observation that both frequent and rare phenomena exist naturally in the physical world.

 Predictive model performance is commonly measured in terms of expected loss (with respect to the observed data distribution).
 Thus, a model can often achieve seemingly high performance without properly taking into account imaging conditions that occur rarely, but are nevertheless important.
-By contrast, a model is robust if it is able to properly deal with many kinds of images, corresponding to both common and rare phenomena.
+By contrast, a model is robust if it is able to properly deal with many kinds of images, corresponding to both common and rare phenomena whose likelihoods are well-defined in the context of the SCM.
+By considering robustness as dealing with samples from the tail of the true distribution (i.e., where the likelihood of the sample is smaller than some threshold), the emphasis is placed on studying imaging conditions which are sufficiently rare that they are not likely to be found in the training sample distribution where a DNN could be more directly optimized against these conditions.

-Thus, a natural approach for evaluating model robustness is to consider how the model performs on data obtained from counterfactually altered versions of Fig. \ref{fig:scm}, where rare phenomena are artificially emphasized via soft interventions.
-For example,performing an intervention on a variable in $E_A$ and setting its value corresponding to these rare phenomena (e.\,g., extreme weather), will result in an image $X$ which appears measurably different from the case where $E_A$ is left unaltered, and most of its values correspond to high probability events, e.g. normal weather.
+Thus, a natural approach for evaluating model robustness is to consider how the model performs on data obtained from counterfactually-altered versions of Fig. \ref{fig:scm}, where rare phenomena are artificially emphasized via soft interventions.
+For example, performing an intervention on an environmental nuisance variable in $E_A$ and setting its value corresponding to these rare phenomena (e.\,g., extreme weather), will result in an image $X$ which appears measurably different from the case where $E_A$ is left unaltered, and most of its values correspond to high probability events (e.\,g. normal weather).

+Under this causal perspective, distribution shifts are identified as a new realization of the underlying distribution given the SCM whereas non-adversarial image corruptions/alterations are distinguished as low probability samples from the \emph{unaltered} original distribution.
+While robustness evaluations employ interventions on specific variables in Fig.~\ref{fig:scm} to target specific low-probability events, distribution shifts are viewed as \emph{true} changes to distributions of one or more variables in the SCM.